junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 drwxr-xr-x 2 equan equan   4096 Mar  9 05:09 src
 ```

-Before code the Node.js application you need to include the `gridbd.node` in `NODE_PATH` with this command
+Before we code the Node.js application you need to include the `gridbd.node` in `NODE_PATH` with this command

 ```zsh
 export NODE_PATH=$(pwd)